-A typical Ace Attorney game consists of a number of different episodes where the player must investigate and defend their client in court, striving to achieve the "Not Guilty" verdict.
-There are 6 games in the franchise, 4 in the main series (Ace Attorney), and 2 with a slightly different style of gameplay (Ace Attorney Investigations).
-Level-5 teamed up with Capcom to make the crossover game, Professor Layton VS Ace Attorney, which released in late 2012.
+An Ace Attorney game typically consists of a number of different episodes where the player must investigate and defend their client in court, striving to achieve the "Not Guilty" verdict.
+There are 7 games in the franchise, 5 in the main series (Ace Attorney), and 2 with a slightly different style of gameplay (Ace Attorney Investigations).
+Additionally, Level-5 teamed up with Capcom to make the crossover game Professor Layton VS Ace Attorney, which released in late 2012 in Japan and 2014 in other territories.

-Work is currently under way on the next game in the franchise, Gyakuten Saiban 5.
+Work is currently under way on the next game in the franchise, Dai Gyakuten Saiban.

 In the Ace Attorney games, each chapter is split into two sections: Investigation and Trial.
 A chapter typically rotates between the two phases within the span of 2 to 3 days, and culminates with the verdict given by the judge.